eitan12345om/CPE103/README.md

-# CPE103
+# Look Here

 Working like normal progammers here

-Project and lab directories are split into each student/person for ease of access
+Project and lab directories are split into each person for ease of access

 So commits and pushes dont get ugly: